Posted by hothadmin | March 1, 2017

 Let’s get right into it…

-How To Rank in Google NOW: Google Ranking Factors
+How To Rank in Google NOW: Search Engine Ranking Factors

 The SEO industry is a little bit crazy.
-I’ve heard a million times that the SEO industry is hard to keep up with because it changes SO rapidly – And to some extent, it does.
+I’ve heard a million times from SEO experts that the industry is hard to keep up with because it changes SO rapidly – And to some extent, it does.
 There are lots of Google Updates every year (we document them all).

-But the reality of what REALLY is driving rankings and SEO traffic today is that it is largely the same as it has been for the last 10+ years: Links and Content.
+But what is REALLY driving rankings in organic search today is largely the same as it has been for the last 10+ years: Links and Content.

-Check out this study done by ahrefs that shows the correlating factors of high Google rankings:
+Check out this study done by ahrefs that shows the correlating factors of high search engine rankings:

 It’s extremely obvious to see that LINKS are STILL the #1 driving factor behind rankings.